shoeffner/mthesis/src/models_and_methods.md

 ### Calculation of screen corners

-The camera is at the origin of the camera coordinate system.
+The camera marks the origin of the camera coordinate system.
 A transformation between the model coordinate system and the camera coordinate system is found using `solvePnP` in @sec:head-pose-estimation.
 To express the camera in model coordinates it is moved back into the translation direction, facing the model